 Bill has been coming to the Fair for a great many years, often wearing shorts in quite cold weather.
 He buys a jar of honey from every stall.
-That’s nearly 30 stalls in a good honey year like 2014.
+That’s nearly 30 stalls in a good honey year.
 He has told us that he saves all his 50p coins to buy honey.
 He says that he eats a jar of honey every week.
-He was with us at the 2019 Honey Fair.
+He was with us again at the 2023 Honey Fair.

 One year he came to the Fair with a builder’s wheelbarrow and a blanket to protect the jars.
 He always brings back a large carrier bag full of empty jars.

 We love to see him at the Fair, and we hope he continues to visit Conwy for many years to come.

 From Cathy Gee...The Honey Fair was the highlight of our year when we were teenagers!
 Welsh honey, no 8 rock and being allowed to go to Conwy on the bus without our parents!
 Happy days!